 This period of the year is a great opportunity to explore Iceland without any time limit.
-This allows you to discover the wonderful landscapes during night with fewer people around.
+This allows you to discover the wonderful landscapes at night with fewer people around.
 Some day tours are longer for this special occasion.

 As the daylight is omnipresent, it is not possible to see the Northern lights in June.
 However, the midnight sun is not less spectacular!
-It is a once in a lifetime event that you should definitely experience.
+It is a once-in-a-lifetime event that you should definitely experience.

 There are so many things to do in June in Iceland.
 The day tours are longer as the sun is always up!
 For the special occasion of the midnight sun, ATV companies are doing midnight sun excursions!
 What a great experience to drive those fast and fierce engines and have the incredible lights of the sun at midnight!
-For those who prefer more tranquil outdoor activities: trade the ATV for a sweet Icelandic horse.
-Horse riding is definitely worth it!
-Ride the friendliest horses on Earth as they will lead you through the picturesque lava fields and along the mountains.
+If experiencing Iceland's high roads aren't enough, then take a look at our Super Jeep tour on Vatnajökull.

 In June, many of the Highlands roads open again after the harsh winter (the exact date varies each year).
 This means that various day tours that take place in remote places will be available again!
-You can finally access to the beautiful region of Landmannalaugar with a Super Jeep.
+You can finally access the beautiful region of Landmannalaugar with a Super Jeep.
 Landmannalaugar is located near the Hekla volcano, the most famous active volcano and its lava field will make you feel like you have landed in another world.
 There are many hot springs around this place so don’t forget your bathing suit!

 If you are in Iceland for many days and you enjoy hiking, then you should join a multi-day hiking tour to Laugavegur.
 This hiking trail is in the top 20 best hikes in the world according to National Geographic.
 The 55-kilometer long route between Landmannalaugar and Thorsmork is the most famous trek in Iceland.
 Its scenic and extremely diverse landscape is going to blow your mind!
 Find out more about Iceland’s best hiking routes!

 The puffins arrived one month ago and now they are ready to show off their younglings!
 There are many places around Iceland to spot those cute little birds, but if you are staying in Reykjavik, you can join a puffin watching tour from the city’s harbor.
 Joining a tour is the ideal way to get really close to the colorful “Lundi”, as they call it in Icelandic.
 The guides will know exactly where to find them.
-The only time of the year to see puffins is from May to August, where the bird life in Iceland is in full bloom.
+The only time of the year to see puffins is from May to August when the birdlife in Iceland is in full bloom.
 Puffins tours are also very popular in the Skaftafell area where a tractor will take you out to an island where the cuties stay over summer.
 The Skaftafell Puffin watching tour is not to be missed.

 The peak season to see whales is also during the summer months.
 Even though they can be spotted all year round, the highest chance of seeing them is from April to September.
 Iceland is a perfect destination to spot whales in their natural habitat.
 During summer, there are over 20 different species of whales and dolphins.
 The most common are Minke, Humpback and Harbor Porpoises!
 In the North of Iceland, there is a higher success rate to see them while on a whale watching boat tour.
 However, the chances to spot a whale departing from Reykjavik stay high.